 All patent attorneys must have a degree of technical experience to pass the patent bar.
 They must possess a bachelor’s degree in a certain technical field or its equivalent.

 But having a bachelor’s degree in a technical field does not make every patent lawyer the right fit for you.

 What you want is a patent lawyer with a good grasp of the technology you are developing.
 Patent attorneys with a background in biology, for instance, may not be the right fit if your invention is in the field of nanotechnology.

 Can Your Patent Lawyer Explain Their Work Process?

 During the patent process, you and your patent lawyer will need to work very closely.
 It’s, therefore, important that you look for patent attorneys you can work well with.
 Get to understand your potential patent lawyer well.
-Will the patent attorney you’re speaking to be the one to write your patent application, or will associates be working on your case as well?
+Ask the patent attorney, you will be speaking with, if they’re the one to write your patent application, or will associates be working on your case as well?

 Find out whether the patent law firm typically represents individual inventors, small businesses, large corporations, or a mix of them all.
 Get to know what process the attorney will follow when filing your application, and the approximate time the process will take.